yeongzhiwei/household/README.md

 # Backend Technical Assessment

 Built using Spring Boot with Hibernate ORM/JPA, and in-memory H2 database.
-Used lombok, modelmapper, and Hibernate validation to reduce code boiletplates.
+Used Project Lombok, ModelMapper, and Hibernate validation to reduce code boilerplates.

 ## How to run